-Wildomar OHV Area and Campground are subject to last minute unannounced closures based on Fire Danger Levels and wet weather forecasts.
+Wildomar OHV Area and Campground are subject to last minute unannounced closures based on wet weather and extreme fire conditions.
 For the most current information please contact the Trabuco Ranger District Office at 951-736-1811.

-The San Mateo Canyon Wilderness is adjacent to the OHV area and vehicles are not permitted within its boundaries.
-Your OHV must have a US Forest Service approved Spark Arrester.
+The San Mateo Canyon Wilderness is adjacent to the OHV area and vehicles are not permitted within its boundaries

 Lake Elsinore, CA